Prey (2017 video game): Synopsis

+Benedict Wong (left) and Sumalee Montano (right) played Alex Yu and the female version of Morgan Yu in Prey.

-In March 2032, Morgan Yu (male voiced by Tim Kang, female voiced by Sumalee Montano) is recruited by their brother Alex (Benedict Wong) to join TranStar's research team on Talos I. Before leaving for the station, Morgan takes a series of tests including the Trolley problem and the Rorschach test.
+In March 2032, Morgan Yu (male voiced by Tim Kang, female voiced by Sumalee Montano) is recruited by their brother Alex (Benedict Wong) to join TranStar's research team on Talos I. Before leaving for the station, Morgan takes a series of tests.
 One of the supervising doctors is attacked by a Typhon during the testing process, and Morgan is knocked out.

-Morgan wakes up in their apartment and finds that it is a simulated environment.
-It is 2035 and Morgan has been living on Talos I for three years.
+In 2035, Morgan wakes up in their apartment and finds that it is a simulated environment; they have been living on Talos I for three years.
 Morgan is contacted by January (voiced by Kang or Montano, depending on the player's chosen gender), an Operator artificial intelligence that claims to have been built by Morgan.
-January warns Morgan that the Typhon have broken containment and taken over the station, killing the majority of the crew.
-It reveals to Morgan that they had been testing neuromods for the past three years, with Morgan continually adding and removing them.
-While these neuromods allow for instantaneous learning of complex skills and abilities, a side effect of removing a neuromod is that the user loses all memories gained after installation of that neuromod, explaining Morgan's memory loss.
-January claims that Morgan built it to help destroy Talos I, taking the Typhon and all of its research with it.
-Alex contacts Morgan and suggests instead to build a special Nullwave device that will destroy the Typhon but leave the station intact, citing how their research is too valuable to lose.
+January warns Morgan that the Typhon have broken containment and taken over the station, killing much of the crew.
+It reveals to Morgan that it and Morgan had been testing Neuromods for the past three years.
+While they allow for instantaneous learning of complex skills and abilities, a side effect of removing them is that the user loses all memories gained after their installation, explaining Morgan's memory loss.
+January claims that Morgan built it to help destroy Talos I, taking the Typhon and all its research with it.
+Alex contacts Morgan and suggests instead building a special Nullwave device to destroy the Typhon but leave the station intact, citing that their research is too valuable to lose.